We are a certified online notary and provide remote online notarizations.

 Do my documents have to be, “Florida documents?”

-No. We are authorized to notarize legal and other documents that have no association with Florida.
+No. We are authorized to notarize documents that have no association with Florida.

 Are you a Video Notary Call Center?